Myrciaria delicatula

 Myrciaria delicatula, commonly known as cambuí uvaia doce, cambuí graudo, cambuim, or cambu branco, is a species of plant in the family Myrtaceae.

 Distribution

 Myrciaria delicatula is found in araucaria moist forests, gallery forests and grasslands in Argentina, Paraguay, Bolivia, and southern and eastern Brazil.

 Description

-Myrciaria delicatula grows slowly to a semideciduous shrub or small tree, between 4 and 10 metres tall.
-The leaves are simple, hairless, opposite, with a stem of between 2 and 4mm long, and a texture similar to cardboard.
-The leaf is between 2 and 3.5 cm long and between 0.5 and 1.1 cm wide, has a wedge-shaped base, and ends with a short tip.
+Myrciaria delicatula grows slowly to a semideciduous shrub or small tree, between 4 and 10 m tall.
+The leaves are simple, hairless, opposite, with a stem of between 2 and 4 mm long, and a texture similar to cardboard.
+The leaf is between long and between 0.5 and 1.1 cm wide, has a wedge-shaped base, and ends with a short tip.
 The plant produces edible black berries around 10mm in diameter, containing between 1 and 4 seeds.
 The flavour of the fruit has been compared to that of Eugenia pyriformis.